jrpotter/notebook/algebra/functions.md

 Basic
 What does it mean for a function to be bijective?
 Back: It is both injective and surjective.
-Reference: “Bijection, Injection and Surjection,” in _Wikipedia_, May 2, 2024, [https://en.wikipedia.org/w/index.php?title=Bijection_injection_and_surjection](https://en.wikipedia.org/w/index.php?title=Bijection,_injection_and_surjection&oldid=1221800163).
+Reference: _Wikipedia_.
+“Bijection, injection and surjection.”
+October 23, 2024. [https://en.wikipedia.org/w/index.php?title=Bijection/injection/surjection](https://en.wikipedia.org/w/index.php?title=Bijection,_injection_and_surjection&oldid=1252930909).
 <!--ID: 1718464728903-->
 END%%